 Deep League Auction Strategy: A Road Map for NL- and AL-Only Leagues

 Last week I wrote my annual take on Fantasy Baseball Auction Strategy.
 It detailed some of the basics of preparing for an auction, allocating your budget, and bidding strategies.
 Basically, it covered some of the overarching tenets that apply to all auction drafts.
-What I didn’t get into much was how your strategy and allocation will differ depending on the depth of your league.
-This article will supplement the previous one with deep league auction strategy specifically for NL- and AL-Only leagues.
+Then I addressed my strategy for the Tout Wars 12-team Mixed League Auction.
+What I hadn’t gotten to yet is how your strategy and salary allocation will differ depending on the depth of your league.
+This article will supplement the previous ones with deep league auction strategy specifically for NL- and AL-Only leagues.

 Deep League Auction Strategy